HL7/fhir-shorthand/input/pagecontent/reference.md

 **Notes:**

-* When a single include rule includes more than item (code system or value set), the applicable codes are those present in _all_ listed items.
+* When a single include rule includes more than one item (code system or value set), the applicable codes are those present in _all_ listed items.
 * To add codes from multiple code systems or value sets (i.e., the union not the intersection), specify them in separate `include` rules.
 * When an `include` rule has both a system and more than one value set, the code system must be first or last.
 * An `include` rule MUST not have more than one code system (the intersection of two code systems is the empty set).